myportfolio-tech/nlp-udacity/README.md

 To test server-side API calls, **run server.js** as well as the dev server.

 ## Jest - Unit Testing
-There is a test for eacj js file.
+There is a test for each js file.

-Run **npm test** to test the units.
+### npm test
+Runs the tests.